lcranfrd/rest-api-sql-v3/README.md

 To test the project you would:

 1: Use an API testing platform such as Postman, https://www.postman.com or
-2: Use the 'test.http' file for preset route tests.
+2: Use the 'test.http' file in xcode with 'rest-client' extension enabled for the preset route tests.

 The callback functions for the routes under the routes directory have been placed in the middleware/routeCallbacks.js file for easier listing.